-- 1. A postgraduate degree, ideally a doctoral degree, in a relevant field. - 2.
-Relevant experience in demography or epidemiology, however, other relevant subjects will be considered. - 3.
+- 1. A postgraduate degree, ideally a doctoral degree in a relevant field ie social science or economics. - 2.
+Relevant experience in qualitative research skills, which include design, data collection methods and analytic strategies. - 3.
 Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
 Evidence of good organizational skills, including effective time management. - 7.
-Experience and demonstrated expertise in the analysis of routine / surveillance data. - 8.
-Have strong expertise in handling large datasets, including both the management of such data and advanced epidemiological analysis methods, and proven strong ability to use computer-based analytic software for these purposes. - 9.
-Have expertise in literature reviews including grey literature searches - 10.
-Proven ability to lead the writing up of research findings for academic publications and/or other formats - 11.
-Willingness to travel.
+Experience of conducting and publishing qualitative work. - 8.
+Demonstrated knowledge of the health and social care context in England. - 9.
+Good working knowledge of research processes, regulatory requirements and NHS governance and ethical procedures.